Festival Events

 Have you written a paper that you’re particularly proud of?
 Are you interested in your paper potentially being published?
 Submit your work to the Scholarly Paper Competition!

 The Kennedy Center American College Theatre Festival, Region VII seeks to support, encourage, and reward excellence in scholarship in theatre.
-KCACTF VII invites all college and university students to submit their research manuscripts to the Scholarly Paper Competition.
-The papers may be written on any theatre arts topic–historical, theoretical or artistic.
-Students do not need to attend the conference in order to enter.
+KCACTF Region VII invites all college and university students to submit their research manuscripts to the Scholarly Paper Competition.
+In honor of the leap year, the competition theme will be “Leap.”
+Papers should explore the field of theatre with this idea in mind.
+Creative, out-of-the-box thinking is highly encouraged.
+Students do not need to attend the conference in order to enter, however, the finalists will be invited to present their papers in front of other festival participants at the festival.

 • Manuscripts entered at the graduate student level should not exceed 20 double-spaced, single-sided pages excluding endnotes and references.
 Chicago (Notes-Bib) formatting and citation style preferred; MLA permitted.